Git Reset: Use With Caution

 Today I was working through a well-designed git tutorial, part of a larger exercise-based curriculum.
 (I won’t say which company wrote this tutorial, because their content is excellent in general!)

-command as the correct way to revert to
+This tutorial introduced the git reset command as the correct way to revert to

 an earlier commit.
 For instance, you’ve been working on some changes and you